AdamMc331/TOA/StreamHistory.md

 ## Stream Eleven - Navigation

 In this stream, we added the Compose Destinations library and setup navigation between the login screen and the task list screen.
+We also looked at adding some unit tests.

 PRs:
 * Navigation:
+* VM Unit tests:

 Notes:
 * https://github.com/raamcosta/compose-destinations